Getting the Best Cover…

 Given LV’s average payout length in 2011 of 7 years, it makes sense to take out a plan that wouldn’t limit the length of time it can payout for (i.e. it can payout until retirement if you are unable to return to work).

 Popular policies with these characteristics include plans provided by Liverpool Victoria (LV), Aviva and Exeter Family Friendly.

 Including Unemployment Cover

-Payment protection plans often use the suited occupation definition of incapacity (where you are not actually covered in your own job role), have reviewable premiums (where the insurer has the right to change the amount they charge you) and can usually only payout for a maximum period of 12 months.
+They often use the suited occupation definition of incapacity (which means you can’t claim if you are fit enough to work in other job roles), have reviewable premiums (where the insurer has the right to change the amount they charge you based on a range of factors) and can usually only payout for a maximum period of 12 or 24 months.

 Lesser incapacity definitions include ‘suited occupation’ cover (where the insurer would assess your skills, experience and education and could decline a claim if they thought you were capable of undertaking another ‘suited’ job) and ‘activities of daily living / work tasks’ (where the insurer would make you undertake functional tests like walking or getting dressed before they would pay a claim).

 When deciding which is the best Income Protection plan, it is vital for you to check the terms and conditions as there are some plans in the market that would switch from own occupation cover after 12 or 24 months of a claim (such as Legal & General if you are a manual worker and Holloway Friendly).